Quest Atlantis

-Quest Atlantis (QA) was a 3D multiuser, computer graphics learning environment that utilized a narrative programming toolkit to immerse children, ages 9–16, in meaningful inquiry tasks.
-Quest Atlantis combined strategies used in the commercial gaming environment with lessons from educational research on learning and motivation.
-The project was unique in its goals to combine the best aspects of learning, playing, and helping, as a means to motivate and engage students.
-It allowed users to travel to virtual places to perform educational activities (known as Quests), talk with other users and mentors, and build virtual personae.
-The project was intended to engage children ages 9–16 in a form of transformational play comprising both online and off-line learning activities, with a storyline inspiring a disposition towards social action.
-More than sugar-coating content to coerce dis-empowered students into caring about disciplinary knowledge, the goal of Quest Atlantis was to establish educational worlds where children become empowered scientists, doctors, reporters, and mathematicians who have to understand disciplinary content to accomplish desired ends.
+Quest Atlantis (QA) was a 3D multiuser, computer graphics program that utilized a narrative programming toolkit to teach inquiry tasks.
+It was targeted toward children ages nine to sixteen.
+It allowed users to travel to virtual places to perform educational activities (Quests), talk with other users and mentors, and build virtual personae.
+The project was intended to engage children ages 9–16 in a form of transformational play comprising both online and offline learning activities.